barboradankova/Dankova_MG_HW1_Troy/README.md

-# Historical fantasy trilogy: Troy, written by David Gammell \n
+# Historical fantasy trilogy: Troy, written by David Gammell
 Troy is a trilogy of historical fantasy novels written by David Gemmell.
 After the author's death in 2006, his wife Stella Gemmell completed the third book.

 It is a reimagining of the Trojan War period and features characters and settings from Homer's Iliad.
 The main characters are Helikaon (Aeneas), Andromache and Odysseus.